 Life in Japan Channels

 - Micaela - Life in Southern Japan.
 Narrated in English.
 The experience of a Canadian girl who moved to Fukuoka Prefecture.
 Good narration and nice video shots of Japan.

 - QuickRhino - Has a “Life in Japan” playlist.
 This guy is a study abroad student living in Tokyo.
 His videos are him talking into the camera and discussing his personal experiences which is a lot of his blunders while living in Japan.

 - Sharla in Japan / Sharmander - Follows a girl who lived in Japan for 10 years.
 She does videos in both Japanese and English, with either subtitles.
-The narration is good the the videos have a lot of good shots of the shops, food and places.
-She does “Day in My Life in Japan” and “Getting to Japan,” which she explains how you can study and live in Japan.
+The narration is good the videos have a lot of good shots of the shops, food, and places.
+She does “Day in My Life in Japan” and “Getting to Japan,” in which she explains how you can study and live in Japan.
 Sharmander is her more general station which still has videos on Japan but all in English.

 - Strawberry Mochi - The videos are in English and follow an English teacher living in Japan.
 Her “Travel and Hotspots” playlist has a lot of interesting tourist places and festivals with good shots of the area.
-These have good information for travelling and she narrates on information and history.
+These have good information for traveling and she narrates on information and history.
 She also has more personal playlists such as “Tips and Stories” and “Culture.”

 - Eurodias - A British high school student’s life in Japan.

 - Gimmeaflakeman - Vlogs about life in Japan from the perspective of an American family man who has lived in the country for 25 years.